erc7579/erc7579-implementation/erc.md

 type: Standards Track
 category: ERC
 created: 2023-12-06
-requires: <EIP number(s)> # Only required when you reference an EIP in the `Specification` section.
-Otherwise, remove this field.
+requires: ERC-165, ERC-1271, ERC-2771, ERC-4337
 ---

 ## Abstract

-This proposal outlines the minimally required interfaces and behaviour for modular smart accounts and modules to ensure their interoperability.
+This proposal outlines the minimally required interfaces and behavior for modular smart accounts and modules to ensure their interoperability.

 ## Motivation